stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 {% enddocs %}

 {% docs info %}
-Currently supported Stormpath SDKs for this feature include: **Java**
+Currently supported Stormpath SDKs for this feature include: **Java**.
+Other language platforms are on their way soon.
 {% enddocs %}

 In this guide, we discuss how to set up Stormpath to host a set of web pages that enable your applications to quickly and securely offer common identity management functions like login, registration, and password reset.

 {% docs tip %}
 ID site page are a convenience feature in Stormpath.
-If you prefer to build and host your own pages, you can recreate much of the functionality using Stormpath's Core API.
+If you prefer to build and host your own pages, you can recreate much of the functionality using Stormpath's SDKs and Core API.
 {% enddocs %}

 ##What is an ID Site